 #2: Protect Data Through Governance & Security

-Fortunately, modern Hadoop technologies provide a breadth of options.
-Projects such as Ranger, Knox and Sentry provide a new level of protection for at-rest data on the cluster, while more tools such as NiFi and Kafka either include support for external security protocols (i.e., Kerberos), or built-in security layers.
+In the Hadoop ecosystem, projects such as Ranger, Knox and Sentry provide a new level of protection for at-rest data on the cluster, while more tools such as NiFi and Kafka either include support for external security protocols (i.e., Kerberos), or built-in security layers.
 Assuming we focus on Hadoop-based data catalogs, these tools will take care of most facets of security within the data lake.
 Any remaining holes will come from external systems, the burden of which should fall on those systems.

 Value: Security, whether applied by the catalog or by underlying systems, is integral to continued operation at an enterprise level.
-Hadoop has several components to address this requirement.
+Cloud providers and the data systems themselves have several components to address this requirement.

-#3: Use Hadoop Components Specific to the Data Catalog
+#3: Use Components Specific to the Data Catalog

-To leverage Hadoop as a core component of the data catalog, the catalog itself must have a foundation in Hadoop.
-This means that the agility, security and flexibility available through the various components of Hadoop must be explicitly designed for in the catalog itself.
+To leverage cloud services as core components of the data catalog, the agility, security and flexibility available through the various components must be explicitly designed for the catalog itself.

-Many catalogs may provide connectivity or extensibility to Hadoop, but these tools inevitably introduce security holes, functionality limitations and additional maintenance points.
-Even if such a catalog does work today, Hadoop evolves so rapidly that there is no guarantee that it will work tomorrow when an API call to HBase or Sqoop changes syntax.
-In most cases, it is much easier to bring external systems into Hadoop rather than vice versa.
+Many catalogs may provide connectivity or extensibility to cloud services, but these tools inevitably introduce security holes, functional limitations and additional maintenance points.
+Even if such a catalog does work today, cloud services are evolving so rapidly that there is no guarantee that it will work tomorrow when an API call changes syntax.
+In most cases, it is much easier to bring external systems into the cloud rather than vice versa.

-Value: By natively leveraging Hadoop, data catalogs can take advantage of the power and agility of the ecosystem, without introducing cumbersome, unstable or complex workarounds.
+Value: By natively leveraging cloud components, data catalogs can take advantage of the power and agility of the ecosystem, without introducing cumbersome, unstable or complex workarounds.

-Although it is important to consider Hadoop compatibility when choosing a data catalog vendor, it is just as important to consider how well the solution will “play” with external systems.
-As much as any Hadoop advocate may hate to admit it, any enterprise-size infrastructure will include many more systems than Hive, HBase, HDFS and other Hadoop components.
+Although it is important to consider compatibility when choosing a data catalog vendor, it is just as important to consider how well the solution will “play” with external systems.
+As much as any Hadoop or cloud-first advocate may hate to admit it, any enterprise-size infrastructure will include many more systems than its native components.

-Value: Hadoop will never hold 100% of your data assets; to create a complete picture, and therefore the most effective and valuable catalog, external systems should be easily connected.
+Value: A single storage or source will never hold 100% of your data assets; to create a complete picture, and therefore the most effective and valuable catalog, external systems should be easily connected.

 #5: Be Ready for Change